microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getallrecordings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get all recordings from scheduled [onlineMeeting](../resources/onlinemeeting.md) instances for which the specified user is the organizer.
-This API currently does not support getting call recordings from channel meetings.
+This API currently doesn't support getting call recordings from channel meetings.

-You can apply the [delta](callrecording-delta.md) function on **getAllRecordings** to synchronize and get [callRecording](../resources/callrecording.md) resources as they are added for **onlineMeeting** instances organized by the specified user.
+You can apply the [delta](callrecording-delta.md) function on **getAllRecordings** to synchronize and get [callRecording](../resources/callrecording.md) resources as they're added for **onlineMeeting** instances organized by the specified user.

-Delta query supports both full synchronization that gets all the recordings for online meetings organized by the user, and incremental synchronization that gets recordings that have been added since the last synchronization.
+Delta query supports both Full synchronization and Incremental synchronization.
+Full synchronization gets all the recordings for online meetings organized by the user.
+Incremental synchronization gets recordings that are added since the last synchronization.
 Typically, you would do an initial full synchronization, and then get incremental changes to that recording view periodically.

 Find more information in the [delta query](/graph/delta-query-overview) documentation.
-For additional examples, see [callRecording: delta](callrecording-delta.md).
+For more examples, see [callRecording: delta](callrecording-delta.md).

 To learn more about using the Microsoft Teams export APIs to export content, see [Export content with the Microsoft Teams export APIs](/microsoftteams/export-teams-content).